jumpinjackie/fdotoolbox/Doc/userdoc/providernotes.rst

         `SELECT * FROM sys.spatial_reference_systems WHERE well_known_text = <WKT>`

     * In the context of bulk copying, you can use the SC override feature to "fix" such bad source spatial contexts from being copied.
+    * When using the `copy-class` command, you are strongly recommended to use the `--override-sc-from-resolved-wkt` option which will instruct the command to take the WKT of the source spatial context, resolve it against the coordinate system catalog and apply the override settings from that resolved coordinate system.
+As the SQL Server provider knows most of the coordinate system catalog (via the bundled `ExtendedCoordSys.txt` file), this is a near-bulletproof method of transferring spatial contexts across to SQL Server from any source.